Khitan people

 As a people descended from the proto-Mongols through the Xianbei, Khitans spoke the now-extinct Khitan language, a Para-Mongolic language related to the Mongolic languages.
 The Khitan people founded and led the Liao dynasty (916–1125), which dominated a vast area of Siberia, Mongolia and Northern China.
 The Khitans of the Liao dynasty used two independent writing systems for their language: Khitan small script and Khitan large script.

 After the fall of the Liao dynasty in 1125 following the Jurchen invasion, many Khitans followed Yelü Dashi's group westward to establish the Qara Khitai or Western Liao dynasty, in Central Asia, which lasted nearly a century before falling to the Mongol Empire in 1218.
-Other regimes founded by the Khitans included the Northern Liao, Eastern Liao and Later Liao in China, as well as the Qutlugh-Khanid dynasty in Persia.
+Other regimes founded by the Khitans included the Northern Liao, Eastern Liao, and Later Liao in China, as well as the Qutlugh-Khanid dynasty in Persia.
 The modern-day Daur people, a recognized minority ethnic group in Northeast China, are the genetic descendants of Khitans.

 The historical European name for China, Cathay, originates from the word Khitan.

 Etymology

 There is no consensus on the etymology of the name of Khitan.
 There are basically three speculations.
 Feng Jiasheng argues that it comes from the Yuwen chieftains' names.
 Zhao Zhenji thinks that the term originated from Xianbei and means "a place where Xianbei had resided".
 Japanese scholar Otagi Matsuo believes that Khitan's original name was "Xidan", which means "the people who are similar to the Xi people" or "the people who inhabit among the Xi people".

-Deciphering the name "Khitan" that is based on a study the monuments of Khitan writing system, is associated with the concept of “cold”, “chilly”, “frosty” in Mongolian dialects: Khorchin, Jalayt, Durbet, Gorlos, Arukhorchin, Baarin, Onnyut, Naiman — “khuten”; Kharchin, Tumut — “khiten”; Mongolian — “küyiten”.
-In the lands of the Khitans there were a number of places whose names included the word “cold”.
-For example, the Yinlianchuan River (lit.: dark and cold) is the Chinese translation of the Mongolian name of the Khuiten River (lit.: cold), which flows into the Shara Muren.
-Liu Xu reports that in the south of their domain lay the Lengxingshan Mountains, which means "cold".
+Deciphering the name "Khitan" that is based on a study the monuments of Khitan writing system, is associated with the concept of "cold", "chilly", "frosty" in Mongolian dialects: Khorchin, Jalayt, Durbet, Gorlos, Arukhorchin (阿鲁科尔沁), Baarin, Onnyut, Naiman — "khuten"; Kharchin, Tumut — "khiten"; Mongolian — "küyiten".
+In the lands of the Khitans there were a number of places whose names included the word "cold".
+For example, the Yinlianchuan River (陰涼川, lit.: dark and cold) is the Chinese translation of the Mongolian name of the Khuiten River (lit.: cold), which flows into the Shara Muren.
+Liu Xu reports that in the south of their domain lay the Lengxingshan Mountains (冷陘山), which means "cold".
 If we consider that the Khitan clans and tribes did not have surnames, but were known by the names of the places where they lived, it is not surprising that the name of the Khuiten River or the Lengxing Mountains could become a tribal designation.